MEDIA RELEASE

 “This is a critical service for families, that combines clinical, emotional and practical support and education for families who are impacted by asthma.”

 “As an organisation, we know how important it is to support our local community.
-By supporting Asthma WA through the Wheezy Walk, we are encouraging our staff and community to take a healthy step forward as well as bringing forth the crucial need for greater asthma awareness.
-Our support comes at a time when WA hospitals are struggling with the volume of patients and if we can help Asthma WA to provide early intervention to reduce the burden on frontline health workers by keeping kids out of hospital, plus our staff get fit in the process, that’s not a few steps forward, that is a giant leap.”
+By supporting Respiratory Care WA through the Wheezy Walk, we are encouraging our staff and community to take a healthy step forward as well as bringing forth the crucial need for greater asthma awareness.
+Our support comes at a time when WA hospitals are struggling with the volume of patients and if we can help Respiratory Care WA to provide early intervention to reduce the burden on frontline health workers by keeping kids out of hospital, plus our staff get fit in the process, that’s not a few steps forward, that is a giant leap.”
 Northern Star spokesperson.

 Share this Post